What causes gum recession in one tooth and how to treat it?

 2. Interdental Cleaning:

-The spaces between the teeth are hard-to-reach areas by the toothbrush alone.
-So, cleaning between your teeth should be part of your oral hygiene routine to remove plaque from surfaces your toothbrush cannot access.
+The spaces between your teeth are hard to reach with a toothbrush alone.
+That’s why cleaning between your teeth once a day using an interdental tool should be part of your oral hygiene routine.

-You can choose between different tools - dental floss, interdental brushes, or water flossers.
-Pick the one you feel most comfortable with.
+You can choose from dental floss, interdental brushes, or water flossers—pick the one you feel most comfortable using.

 3. Regular Dental Checkups:

 Make it a habit to visit your dentist regularly, at least twice a year, even if you don't experience any noticeable issues.
-These checkups help catch early signs of gum recession or other dental issues so you can treat them quickly.
+These checkups can help catch early signs of gum disease or other dental issues so you can treat them quickly.

 Remember, early treatment is easier, more effective, and less costly.